mkdecisiondev/devdocs/aws/advanced-topics/introduction-to-cloudformation/introduction-to-cloudformation.md

 * `Role`: The value of this property should be the ARN of the role that will be assigned to the function.

 * `Events`: in the SAM model, this is where we specify the API endpoint that will be triggering this function.
-The `RootPost` property and the `post` value for the `Method` property are being used because the API will be set to trigger this function on post requests. `/contact` is the name of the resource to which the post method will be assigned.
+The `RootPost` property and the `post` value for the `Method` property are being used because the API will be set to trigger this function on post requests. `/contact` is the name of the API resource to which the post method will be assigned.

+For now, the Lambda function is the only resource we will be creating.
+However, if we wanted to set up other resources such as an S3 Bucket or DynamoDB table, we would place each one under the `Resources` properly.
+For example, the SDK documentation for SAM also shows how to create a simple DynamoDB table on deployment [here](https://docs.aws.amazon.com/lambda/latest/dg/serverless_app.html#simpletable).

+## Scripts